You are not logged in

 The winds of November may not quite be howling, as the song goes, but winter will still be coming sooner rather than later, and with it all of the usual preparations: having the pilot light on the furnace checked, putting away the patio furniture, making sure the fireplace and chimney are clean and ready for use, and storing your collectible car.

-Collector cars are not the only cars stored for winter, of course, but because cars and trucks are meant to be driven on a regular basis, classics that are only on the road for a short while each year are even more prone to problems caused by prolonged disuse than conventional street vehicles.
+Collector cars are not the only cars stored for winter, of course, but because cars and trucks are meant tobe driven on a regular basis, classics that are only on the road for a short while each year are even more prone to problems caused by prolonged disuse than conventional street vehicles.
 Here, then, are a few precautions to help ease your collectible car through its winter hibernation:

 1. Fill'er Up.
 Keep the fuel system protected by adding a container of fuel stabilizer to the gas tank and also filling the tank completely.
 Once the stabilized fuel has been added, take the car around the block a few times, to let it work through the system.
 Do this just before you store that car.